00100100/ElohimSolver4/README.md

 3-2) For every bubble formed from placing that one piece, see if there are enough correct pieces remaining to fill these bubbles.
 If there aren't, backtrack.

-This code is significantly faster than than ElohimSolver3.
+This code is significantly faster than than ElohimSolver3 because it cuts down on the recursive solution combination search.

 Feel free to improve this work.